The Most Important Number in America Is Learning Readiness at Age 4

 We need everyone to know that children from every group who get direct interactions with adults in those time frames build neuron strength that lasts for life.
 Children want those kinds of interactions to happen.
 We now know from the excellent new brain science research that our very young children from every group love having those interactions and love building strong brains.

-We need to make sure in our plans to increase the percentage of children who are learning ready at age four that someone talks to every child in each setting to build those connections.
+We need to make sure in our plans to increase the percentage of children who are learning ready at age 4 that someone talks to every child in each setting to build those connections.

 Parents are the best first teachers and having parents talking to every child is a wonderful thing to do.
 We also need to make sure that when that is difficult or impossible for a parent to be the direct interaction support at that point in time for a given child, that we have other trusted adults doing those interactions and talking to each child in those periods of time.